Skip to main content

 For ease of use, we recommend using the default set of processes and mapping of XBerts.

-To create a new Process, go to the Enter new Process Name field.
+To create a new Process, go to the Enter Process Name field.
 Type in the name, then click + to add it to your set of Processes.
-You can also change the dashboard view here by dragging your Processes into the order you want.
+You can also change the dashboard view here by dragging your Processes into the order you want or alphabetise them.

 XBert Automation: Here's where you automatically allocate different XBert types to a Process, e.g. you may want all XBerts related to invoices to be part of your 'Sales (AR)' Process and duplicate alerts to be part of your 'Cleanup' Process.